Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Which Breed Is Right for You?

 If you are looking for a small breed that is lovable and playful and will fit well into a home with small children, the Maltipoo is a good option.
 The breed is good with children, seniors, visitors, and other pets.
 The Maltipoo is energetic and will appreciate the activity of a busy home.
-They don’t do well in home where they are frequently left alone, however.
+They do not do well in home where they are frequently left alone, however.

 The toy breed is not necessarily a bad match for an active family with smaller children, however.
 They just need to be well-trained, know their boundaries, and consistently follow the rules.
 Otherwise, they can exhibit bad behaviors like nipping, demanding, and growling.